 Elliot completed his BA at University of Maryland, Baltimore County, and moved to Israel in 2013, where he completed his graduate degree at Tel Aviv University in the International Conflict Resolution and Mediation program.

-Elliot has worked extensively with international companies and organizations on cyber projects and campaigns.
+Elliot has worked extensively with international companies and organizations on digital projects and campaigns.
 As both a consultant and a team member for leading firms, Elliot worked with nonprofits, startups, Fortune 500 companies, and government offices in the US, Europe, and the Middle East.
-In 2017 he returned to the US and is now the Assistant Director of Digital Marketing for the Division of Professional Studies at his alma mater, UMBC, in Baltimore, Maryland, where he is also a Ph.D. student in the information systems program.
+In 2017 he returned to the US and is now the Director of Digital Strategy for the Division of Professional Studies at UMBC, in Baltimore, Maryland, where he is also a Ph.D. student in the information systems program.

 Britt K. Sheinbaum, MA

 Previously as Head of TAG East at Isle Utilities, a British consultancy, Britt engaged end-users, capital investors, and developers to accelerate the commercialization of disruptive emerging water technologies and their application to regions of critical need.

 Britt currently serves as an Adjunct Professor at University of North Carolina – Wilmington and is a certified North Carolina Superior Court mediator.
 She has presented on the subject of water security as national security on multiple occasions, most recently as the Keynote Speaker for the annual conference of the American Water Works Association (AWWA) in North Carolina.

 Britt has a B.A. in International Relations from Sweet Briar College, an M.A. in Conflict Resolution & Mediation from Tel Aviv University, Israel, and is currently pursuing a second graduate degree from Oregon State University in Water Conflict Management & Transformation.

 Ilan David Bass, MA

-If you want to learn more about Ilan, he welcomes you to connect with him on LinkedIn.
+If you would like to learn more about Ilan, he welcomes you to connect with him via LinkedIn.